mechsin/winservicetools/README.md

 If you see this it your package isn't on the Python search path go back an make sure your package installed correctly and that you can `import` it from the Python prompt.

-For more help at the command line run `winserviceutils.exe --help`
+For more help at the command line run `winservicetools.exe --help`

 ### Using `PythonService.exe` instead